RATING★ 7.6

 The Narrative Arc & Core Premise

-Debuting in 1997, Brookside: The Lost Weekend represents a sophisticated intersection of artistic ambition and genre-defining elements within the Crime, Drama category.
+In the evolving tapestry of Crime, Drama cinema, the 1997 release of Brookside: The Lost Weekend stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into A special, video only story set on the Brookside close.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Crime, Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "A special, video only story set on the Brookside close.
 On Friday 14th November 1997, a five night a week storyline ended in a cliffhanger and this video completes the story - a tale of kidnapping extortion and violence.
 The action-packed episode features faces from the show's past including Sheila Grant (Sue Johnston) and wayward son Barry Grant (Paul Usher), and is written by series creator Phil Redmond."